cakezhou/cakezhou.github.io/_pages/research.md

 **Introduction to Quillen’s Homotopical Algebra: Model Categories**
 <br> *MIT Kan Seminar, April 4, 2025*
-<br> This talk was given in the Kan Seminar at MIT.

 **On Adams’ Construction of The Stable Homotopy Category**
 <br> *MIT Kan Seminar, February 28, 2025*
-<br> This talk was given in the Kan Seminar at MIT.